GhiselleBR/atlas-pm-/README.md

 ---

-## 📜 License

-This project documentation is available under the MIT License.

----

 ## 💭 Final Thoughts

 Atlas isn't revolutionary technology—it's a design exercise in making AI accessible and practical for everyday PM work.